fashn-logo

 Upload a clear photo of the person who should wear the item.
 E-commerce style photos work best (studio background, even lighting, 2:3 or 3:4 aspect ratio).

-Upload the Garment Image
+Upload the Product Image

 Adjust Settings (Optional)

+The top toolbar contains all generation controls.
 Most users can proceed with default settings, but you can fine-tune results using these options:

 Run the Try-On